NTIA/tekrsa-api-wrap/README.md

 ### Known Issues

-Known issues exist in the underlying Tektronix RSA API for Linux.
-This wrapper is limited by these known issues in certain ways.
-The list of issues is reproduced from the [Tektronix RSA API for Linux release notes](https://download.tek.com/software/supporting_files/ReleaseNotes_1_0_0014_64bit_066207701.txt), and is up-to-date as of version 1.0.0014:
+Known issues exist in the underlying Tektronix RSA API for Linux, and therefore this wrapper is limited in certain ways.
+The list of known issues is provided by Tektronix in the [Tektronix RSA API for Linux release notes](https://download.tek.com/software/supporting_files/ReleaseNotes_1_0_0014_64bit_066207701.txt) (up-to-date as of version 1.0.0014):

-- No support for API functions related to GNSS, Audio, Power, Ref Time.
-- Using RSA607A, Output Level for Tracking Generator cannot be set.
-  - Workaround: None.
-- When Connect and Disconnect procedure is repeatedly run for extended time duration (> 2 hours), segmentation fault is observed.
-  - Workaround: Disconnect the USB RF Instrument by removing from USB 3.0 port and connect again.
-- Spectrum Sweep speed is slow (less than 1GHz/s) for span more than 3GHz.
-  - Workaround: None.

 ### Running Tests

 A testing file is included in the `tests` directory of this repository.
 The test uses `unittest` to test supported API functions.
 Running a test requires an RSA device to be connected.
 The same test is used for any supported RSA device, with some tests being enabled, disabled, or modified as needed depending on the device's specific supported API functions.
 For example, tests of the preamp configuration are not run when testing with an RSA which does not have a preamp.

-From the top level directory of this repository, run the test, with segmentation fault handling, by running:
+From the top-level directory of this repository, run the test, with segmentation fault handling, by running:

 `python3 -q -X faulthandler tests/rsa_api_test.py <path-to-shared-objects>`